dconnet/AgilityBook/AgilityBook/Readme.txt

 - Windows Installer XML toolset
 - Doxygen (optional)
 - GraphViz (optional)
+[See "Compiler notes" at bottom of file for supported compilers]

 Once the above software is unpacked, the directory structure should look like:
   - AgilityBook/